How Do I Change My Name in Nevada?

 Option 3—complete dominance—hyphenate your middle name with your current or birth surname.
 Sacrifice nothing.

 Option 4—sorta compromise—hyphenate your middle name with your spouse's current or birth surname.
-Hey, they're still in the mix.
+This still keeps their name in the mix.

 Option 6—flanking maneuver—trash your middle name, slip in your spouse's middle, then rope in your (yes, your) current or birth surname with a hyphen.
 Crafty.